kkinnear/zprint/README.md

  :m :n,
  :o {:p {:q :r, :s :t}}}

-; and now :nl-separator? will kick in an have an effect
+; and even now :nl-separator? will not have any effect because non of tghe ; right hand pairs are formatted with a flow -- that is, none of the right ; hand parts of the pairs start all of the way to the left.
+They are still ; formatted as a hang

 (czprint {:a :b :c {:e :f :g :h :i :j :k :l} :m :n :o {:p {:q :r :s :t}}} 30 {:map {:nl-separator? true}})